tnesheim/CSC_569FinalProject/README.md

-Look at the file: camcv_vid1.cpp
+Look at the file: faceDetect.cpp